-Lower your expenses by getting one of these credit cards with no annual fee
+Lower your expenses by getting one of these credit cards with no annual fee | CNN Underscored

 - No annual fee.

-Sign-up bonus: Now through January 13, earn $200 bonus cash back after you spend $500 on purchases in your first three months from account opening, plus 5% cash back on grocery story purchases for the first 12 months you have the card, up to $12,000 in combined purchases.
+Sign-up bonus: Earn $200 bonus cash back after you spend $500 on purchases in your first three months after opening the account.

-What we like most about the Chase Freedom Flex: While you might sign up for the Chase Freedom Flex for its lucrative sign-up bonus, it’ll likely become a staple in your purse or wallet thanks to its permanent bonus categories that includes 3% cash back on dining and food delivery services, and its perpetual rotating 5% bonus categories on useful purchases like groceries and gas.
+What we like most about the Chase Freedom Flex: While you might get the Chase Freedom Flex for its sign-up bonus, it’ll likely become a staple in your purse or wallet thanks to its permanent bonus categories that includes 3% cash back on dining and food delivery services, and its perpetual rotating 5% bonus categories on useful purchases like groceries and gas.

-The current Chase Freedom Flex bonus categories for January through March are wholesale clubs, internet, cable and phone services, and select streaming services.
-That means you could earn as much as $75 in bonus cash back even while you’re spending more time at home during the pandemic.
+The current Chase Freedom Flex bonus categories for April through June are gas stations and home improvement stores.
+That means you could earn as much as $75 in bonus cash back whether you’re making improvements to your work-from-home space, or back on the road in your car.

 Plus, the Chase Freedom Flex grows with you.
 If you apply for a Chase Sapphire Preferred Card or Chase Sapphire Reserve card down the road, you can convert the cash back you earn with the Chase Freedom into Ultimate Rewards points, which can be redeemed for travel at the Chase travel portal, or transferred to Chase’s airline and hotel partners to extract potentially even more value from them.